 Massage for Pregnancy Course

 This can be either a one day course or a more in depth four day diploma course.
 Taught by Wellmother teacher, Lucy Trend.

-One Day Course – Thursday 18th March 2021: This course is for qualified massage therapists to learn to give massage safely in low risk pregnancies during second and third trimester.
+One Day Course – Sunday 20th September or Thursday 25th March 2021: This course is for qualified massage therapists to learn to give massage safely in low risk pregnancies during second and third trimester.
 It is a stand-alone training but also counts as the foundation day of the diploma course.
-You will learn comfortable & safe positioning of the client and how to adapt your existing skills for pergnancy.
+You will learn comfortable & safe positioning of the client and how to adapt your existing skills for pregnancy.
 Fee: £90.
 If you attend this as a one day course you can later go on to attend the remaining days 2 to 4 of the diploma, you’ll get a discount of £50 on the full diploma price.
 AND you can choose to repeat day one at no further cost, although this is not required.
 Book this course

 - Recognised qualification in Massage or Aromatherapy (which includes A&P Level 3) with (ideally) 100 hours post qualifying experience.
 If you do not have this number of clinic hours, contact us to discuss.
 We want to make sure you are confident with your current massage skills and ready to learn new ones.